-The expedition seemed ill-fated from the start when not long after reaching the Antarctic his ship Terra Nova became stuck in pack ice for twenty days, one of the motor-sledges was lost overboard and the ponies became sick and many died.
-When Captain Laurence Oates, who was in charge of the ponies reported to Scott that they were worse than useless and suggested they be killed for food.
+The expedition seemed ill-fated from the start when not long after reaching the Antarctic his ship Terra Nova became stuck in pack ice for twenty days, one of the motor-sledges was lost overboard and the ponies became sick, and many died.
+When Captain Laurence Oates, who oversaw the ponies reported to Scott that they were worse than useless and suggested they be killed for food.
 Scott refused forcing Oates to reply: "Sir, I think you will regret not taking my advice."

 Oates later wrote that he found Scott's ignorance about marching with animals colossal.

 He also did not heed the advice to move his main supply post One Ton Depot, 35 miles further south.

 Having established his Base Camp, Scott began his journey South on 1 November 1911, with seven men.
 It was just about the worst possible time in respect of the weather, but then this was no longer just an expedition it was a race.
 His plan was to reduce his team to four men before making his final push for the Pole.
 In the meantime, he had left those remaining at the Base Camp with conflicting orders that left them confused.

 After marching some hundreds of miles and with most of the dogs he did take with him dead and the motorised sledges out of action on 4 January 1912, he made his decision.
 Instead of taking three men with him he would take four.
 They would be Edward Wilson, Henry Bowers, Edgar Evans, and Laurence Oates.